commercionetwork/commercionetwork/docs/nodes/full-node-installation.md

 ### Using the state sync feature

 Under the state sync section in `~/.commercionetwork/config/config.toml` you will find multiple settings that need to be configured in order for your node to use state sync.
-You need get information from chain about trusted block using
+You need get information from the chain about the trusted block using

 Select open rpc services of chains